One of Lakefield College School’s defining characteristics is its long-held commitment to developing leadership and character in students.

 “School Life Class has taught students how to work together to create events for the entire school.
 This involves coordinating with teachers, other student leaders, and encouraging school-wide participation.
 Mostly, however, it’s about cooperation and enthusiasm; it encourages enduring positivity, kindness, and presence.
 In the class, we come to learn about the intricacies of teams and the challenges and benefits of being young leaders.” ~ Juliet Gardner ’15

 Lakefield College School's reputation for leadership development is well-founded.
-Its graduates have received offers of admission to exceptional postsecondary institutions
+Our graduates have received offers of admission to exceptional postsecondary institutions

 from around the world, where they have followed their passions for architecture and interior design, commerce and management, economics, engineering, geomatics, hospitality, international relations, kinesiology, law, nursing, pharmacy, psychology, publishing and digital culture, the sciences and other fields.